metaphoricalonion/landing-page/README.md

 - Layout all the different items in the page using Flexbox
 - Use HTML to add all the contents of the page
 - Use CSS to style the page
-- Seperate the page into different sections
+- Separate the page into different sections
+- Keep my commits atomic